kpearson/kpearson.github.io/_posts/rails/_posts/2013-08-23-rails-from-zero.md

 a postgrsql database(--database=postgresql),
 and sans turbolinks (--skip-turbolinks).

-If your using Rspec add `rspec-rails` gem to Gemfile and bundle
+If your using Rspec add `rspec-rails` gem to Gemfile and bundle.
+Then run:
 {% highlight bash %}
+rails g rspec:install
 {% endhighlight %}
 *note: `-T `is equivalent to `--skip-test-unit`.
 Both are only used on the `rails new` command.*